Mwrightvet/bookworms/README.md

 * Your data sources
 #### Book Rating BY ISBN: https://data.world/divyanshj/users-books-dataset  (file: BX-Book Ratings dataset)
 #### Book Listing by ISBN:https://github.com/zygmuntz/goodbooks-10k  (file: Books.csv)

+### Why this was chosen:

+We were interested in learning about how some of our favorite books were rated because we are bookworms.

 * An outline of your road map and individual tasks
 * Ilya Shazeeye and Melissa - Dataset Searching